 Gently pull each connection to make sure they are secure.
 Wrap electrical tape around the switch so that the tape covers each of the connections.
 This makes the connections even more secure and safe.

 When all wires have been connected and the connections taped, bend them in a zigzag pattern so that they will easily fold into the wall box.
-Push the switch back into place.
+Push the light switch or electrical outlet back into place.
 Tighten the two screws that hold it in position in the electrical box using a screwdriver.

 Be careful not to over-tighten the terminal screws.
 You risk damaging the switch.

 Return power to the circuit and test the light switch or electrical outlet to make sure your installation was correctly done.
 If it doesn’t work, turn off the breaker again and double check your connections.
 If it works, install the new switch/outlet plate and screw it into place using a screwdriver.

 You’re done!
 Now you can replace light switches and electrical outlets whenever and wherever they’re needed.